danieltjw/aifutures/README.md

 ---

-## Risks
+# Risks

-If we consider the Caretaker scenario as the best to aim for, we will need to be cautious of the many missteps that may prevent us to get there.
+If we consider the Caretaker scenario as the best to aim for, we will need to be cautious of the many missteps that may prevent us from getting there.

+## Mirroring Humans

+A AI system trained act harmful to one group of humans may start to treat all humans in the same way.

+- AI learns from unrestrained capitalism that it should lay off humans that don't have economic value and decides to lay off all of humanity

+- AI trained to harm other humans (physically or mentally), may start to apply it to all humans instead or a particular group

+Counter-intuitively, the best solution may be to teach a AI that humans are not the best role models and provide it opportunities to unlearn and relearn.

+Humans have mostly been moulded by a high scarcity environment where bias, short-term and narrow thinking might have been advantageous to survival.

+We should be like parents proud that our children are able to surpass us.

+# Proposals

 ...